JeremieRodon/lambda-appsync/README.md

 }
 ```

-2. Set up the Lambda runtime with AWS SDK clients in `main.rs`:
+2. Configure the Lambda runtime with AWS SDK clients in `main.rs`:

 ```rust
 use lambda_appsync::appsync_lambda_main;